-Comprehensive illustrations of the PSD in the different points are provided in Figs. 10 - 13.
-For brevity, the presentation is restricted to the plane close to the outlet because the results at the outlet are of most interest.
-Details with respect to the other cut planes can be found in [27].
-For each picture, the time instance is chosen where the maximal value of the PSD is obtained.
-It can be clearly observed that the results obtained with RK-ENO-FDM are much less smeared than the results computed with FWE-UPW-FDM.
+RK-ENO-FDM are much less smeared than the results computed with FWE-UPW-FDM.
 In addition, the maximal values of the PSDs are larger for RK-ENO-FDM.
 The smearing introduced by FWE-UPW-FDM results even in the fact that a notable amount of particles has already left the domain of computation for the internal coordinates at the end of the channel.
-In addition, there is also a certain amount of particles which are physically wrong since for them holds $L_1 > L_2$.
-For both methods, the results in the points close to the center of the channel are almost identical with the results in the center itself.
+In addition, there is also a certain amount of particles which are physically wrong since for them holds $\tilde{L}1 > \tilde{L}2$.
+For both methods, the results in the points close to the center of the channel are almost identical to the results in the center itself.
 Only the maximal value of the PSD is taken a little bit earlier at the center.
-Towards the walls, the amount of particles becomes smaller, to be negligible close to the walls.
+Toward the walls, the amount of particles becomes smaller, to be negligible close to the walls.
 In the point C', see Figs. 12 and 13, the results are qualitatively different.
-The pictures in Figs. 10 - 13 also allow to distinguish between the part of the PSD that originates from the inlet seed and the part which comes from the nucleation.
-Also for the latter part, the smearing introduced by FWE-UPW-FDM is clearly visible.
+The pictures in Figs. 10-13 also allow to distinguish between the part of the PSD that originates from the inlet seed and the part which comes from the nucleation.
+Also for the latter part. the smearing introduced by FWE-UPW-FDM is clearly visible.